chriscareycode/nagiostv-react/2026-07-REFACTOR.md

   - [x] Extract `Update` HTTP/state orchestration into a dedicated, cancellable hook.
   - [x] Extract `SettingsLoad` version-check scheduling and request lifecycle into a tested hook.
   - [x] Extract `HistoryChart` alert aggregation and layout calculations into pure, tested helpers.
+  - [x] Extract `Demo` scenario transitions and timer orchestration into tested helpers and a hook.

 - [ ] Consolidate parallel host and service implementations where the behavior is genuinely shared.
   - Candidate areas include polling lifecycle, filters, item lists, counters, and error presentation.